Impetigo is a highly contagious skin infection which causes sores and blisters. It's very common and affects mainly children.

 Who is affected?

-Impetigo usually affects children.
+Impetigo usually affects children between 2 and 6.
 This is due to environments, such as schools and nurseries, where the infection can easily be spread.

 Impetigo can also affect adults, especially when people are living in a confined environment, such as army barracks.